riyer8/color_by_number/README.md

 ![Comparison of the color by numbers](images_generated/gaussian_edge_detection/color_by_number_comparison.png "Side by side comparison of the color by number with original image, black and white image, and colored image, and color palette")

-Note that there is a lot of distortion between the original image to the new image.
-Currently trying to fix it ✨
+_Note that there is a lot of distortion between the original image to the new, color by number image.
+Currently trying to fix it ✨_

-When the edge detection is better, then the coloring is less precise.

 ---